 “We need to use the UK’s outstanding health data assets to improve all aspects of healthcare planning, prioritisation, service delivery and personalisation of care.
 We have, after much effort, made important progress in this respect in relation to the battle against COVID-19, which is now reaping dividends for us all as we begin to return to a degree of normality.
 It is vital that these same data infrastructures and data assets are now also deployed to improve patient outcomes from other conditions such as cancer, heart disease and asthma.”

-Chief of Staff (interim) and Alliance Executive Director, HDR UK at Health Data Research UK (HDR UK)
+Director of Infrastructure and Services at Health Data Research UK (HDR UK)

-David Seymour joined Health Data Research UK (HDR UK) in June 2019 to lead the development of the UK Health Data Research Alliance (the ‘Alliance’) and other strategic partnerships.
-He is...
+David Seymour joined Health Data Research UK (HDR UK) in June 2019 as Partnership Director to lead the development of the UK Health Data Research Alliance (the ‘Alliance’) as part of the...

 Chair of Public Advisory Board